Office air quality can play a major part in workplace health and wellness. Improved indoor air means fewer sick days and a healthier bottom line.

 Office buildings always seem to be undergoing some kind of construction.
 While the goal is to improve workplaces, oftentimes these construction projects present significant health problems.
-Common construction materials including insulation, paint, and adhesives have an affect on your breathing.
+Common construction materials including insulation, paint, and adhesives have an effect on your breathing.
 During renovations and reconstruction, prolonged exposure to substances like the asbestos fibers found in insulation can actually scar lungs.
-Cost-effective paint options often contain lead and formaldehyde which contribute to increased risk of asthma and allergies during exposure.
+Cost-effective paint options often contain lead and formaldehyde which contribute to an increased risk of asthma and allergies during exposure.

 Although you spend roughly forty hours a week in the same place, you typically have very little control over what you can and cannot do to improve the air in your office.
 Consider what your options are and what is a realistic expectation to take control of your air quality.

 To truly safeguard your health against these common office irritants, invest in a quality air purifier that can remove these pollutants from the air.
-And while there are hundreds of different air purifiers on the market, not all have workplace operation in mind.
+And while there are hundreds of different air purifiers on the market, not all have workplace operations in mind.

 In addition to its humidifying benefits, the Airwasher also functions as an air purifier.
 The filter-free technology gives the unit a significant advantage as its only daily maintenance is to be filled up with water.
-With no expensive filters to replace, and an extremely energy efficient operation, the Airwasher helps to keep costs down.
+With no expensive filters to replace and an extremely energy-efficient operation, the Airwasher helps to keep costs down.
 As mentioned, the Airwsher’s whisper-quiet operation has office spaces in mind, letting you focus on the tasks at hand and working towards that healthy bottom line.